Cosmos-0/ThemeSwitcherTool/README.md

 ## Overview

-The Windows Dark & Light Mode Switcher is a simple tool that allows users to easily switch between dark mode and light mode on Windows 7 and later operating systems.
+The Windows Dark & Light Mode Switcher is a simple tool that allows users to easily switch between dark mode and light mode on windows10 operating system.
 This tool provides a convenient way to toggle between these display modes without the need to navigate through the Windows settings.

 ## Features